PauseAI/pauseai-website/src/posts/xrisk.md

 - **Bill Gates** (co-founder of Microsoft, which owns 50% of OpenAI) warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
 - **Jaan Tallinn** (lead investor of Anthropic): ["I've not met anyone in AI labs who says the risk [from training a next-gen model] is less than 1% of blowing up the planet.
 It's important that people know lives are being risked."](https://twitter.com/liron/status/1656929936639430657)

-Virtually all AI labs and hundreds of AI scientists have [signed the following statement](https://www.safe.ai/statement-on-ai-risk) in May 2023:
+The leaders of the 3 top AI labs and hundreds of AI scientists have [signed the following statement](https://www.safe.ai/statement-on-ai-risk) in May 2023:

 > "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."